MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 - **Protect containers** that include Teams, Microsoft 365 Groups, and SharePoint sites.
 For example, set privacy settings, external user access and external sharing, and access from unmanaged devices.

-- **Protect meetings** (in preview) by labeling (and optionally, encrypting) meeting invites and any responses, and enforce Teams-specific options for the meeting and related chat.
+- **Protect meetings and chat** (in preview) by labeling (and optionally, encrypting) meeting invites and any responses, and enforce Teams-specific options for the meeting and chat.

 - **Extend sensitivity labels to Power BI**: When you turn on this capability, you can apply and view labels in Power BI, and protect data when it's saved outside the service.